 iPhone 8 Specs and Features

-UPDATE: Bloomberg reports that the current Touch ID fingerprint scanner will be replaced with a 3D facial recognition system.
+Apple’s leaked code confirms the existence of a new infrared-based facial recognition system, similar to that previously reported by Bloomberg.
 The new technology includes a depth sensor that scans faces to unlock the phone in a “few hundred milliseconds.”
 The move is apparently to increase security as the facial scanner collects more biometric data than the previous Touch ID system.

 Could the iPhone 8 come with bundled AirPods?
 A leaked JP Morgan investor note obtained by 9to5mac certainly suggests so.
 This may prove unlikely, however, as not only is there a current six-week wait for the earphones, but their $159 price tag would also drive up the price of the phone considerably.
 Additionally, the same report also says the phone will come with a 5.85-inch display stretching edge-to-edge on the left and right with top and bottom bezels.
 Stay tuned for more information on this one.